Tutorials

 y = 4.5

-# Show the lattice's technological geometry with the 'MATERIAL' color map
+# Show the lattice's technological geometry with the 'MATERIAL' colour map

 lattice.show(PropertyType.MATERIAL)

-different coordinates.
-The resulting geometry layout shows that the cells of
+coordinates.
+The resulting geometry layout shows that the cells of the

-the higher layer cut those of the layer below.
-The color map that highlights
+higher layer cut those of the layer below.
+The colour map that highlights

 the type of property MATERIAL